 - ½ c | 80g olives Stones removed.
 See note below

-- Heat the dried figs, 3 tbsp water, and the rosemary in a small frying pan over medium heat for 3 minutes.
+- Heat the dried figs, 3 tablespoon water, and the rosemary in a small frying pan over medium heat for 3 minutes.

 - Turn the heat down to its lowest setting and add the olives.